ASU-VDA-Lab/ASP-DAC24-Tutorial/README.md

 (If attending the 2024 ASP-DAC tutorial live, please jump to Session 1 directly.)

-### Build the Docker image using the Dockerfile provided and run the Docker container:
+###  Option 1: Build the Docker image using the Dockerfile provided and run the Docker container:

 ```
 docker build -t <image_name> .